Best Bible Commentary Series: The Top 50

 acts commentary cover

-abridged commentaries on certain biblical books from renowned Reformed writers from previous centuries; the publisher chose to employ the NIV translation in these volumes, which has resulted in mixed reviewsSee on
+This series consists of abridged commentaries from Reformed writers from previous centuries.
+The publisher chose to use the NIV in these volumes, which has resulted in mixed reviews.

 Gospel